jorgegoco/recipe-app/README.md

 # 📖 Recipe App <a name="about-project"></a>

 > Recipe App is a web app that helps you manage your food inventory, create and share recipes, and plan your shopping lists.
 You can keep your recipes private, or make them public to inspire other users.
 You can also add ingredients to your recipes, and generate shopping lists for any recipe or for all your recipes.
-Recipe App is the ultimate tool for cooking enthusiasts who want to save time and money.👩‍🍳
+Recipe App is the ultimate tool for cooking enthusiasts who want to save time and money! 👩‍🍳

 ## 🛠 Built With <a name="built-with"></a>